-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 ~/i18n-example $ npm i accept-language-parser

-Once imported into our code, we can use it to parse the most relevant language for a client based on
+Once imported into your code, use the package to parse the most relevant language for a client based on

 Accept-Language header, and pass it to

 ElementHandler.
-Our final code for the project, with an included sample translation for Germany (using Google Translate) looks like this:
+Your final code for the project, with an included sample translation for Germany (using Google Translate) looks like this:

 workers-site/index.js

-import { getAssetFromKV, defaultKeyModifier } from "@cloudflare/kv-asset-handler"
+import { getAssetFromKV, defaultKeyModifier } from '@cloudflare/kv-asset-handler';

-import parser from "accept-language-parser"
+import parser from 'accept-language-parser';

-const DEBUG = false
+const DEBUG = false;

-"Dies ist meine Beispielseite.
-Abhängig davon, wo auf der Welt Sie diese Site besuchen, wird dieser Text in die entsprechende Sprache übersetzt.",
+const strings = { de: { title: 'Beispielseite', headline: 'Beispielseite', subtitle: 'Dies ist meine Beispielseite.
+Abhängig davon, wo auf der Welt Sie diese Site besuchen, wird dieser Text in die entsprechende Sprache übersetzt.', disclaimer: 'Haftungsausschluss: Die anfänglichen Übersetzungen stammen von Google Translate, daher sind sie möglicherweise nicht perfekt!', tutorial: 'Das Tutorial für dieses Projekt finden Sie in der Cloudflare Workers-Dokumentation.', copyright: 'Design von HTML5 UP.', },

 }